1994 Cook County, Illinois, elections: General election

 Morris' candidacy was considered a long shot.
 It struggled with a lack of funds.
 During the general election, Stroger did not campaign heavily.

 Morris proposed drastically restricting the county's government, abolishing all of the county agencies except the State's Attorney's office and replacing them with a different arrangement of departments that would have been under greater control of the president of the Cook Cook County Board of Commissioners.

+Stroger was simultaneously running for a district seat on the board, while Morris opted not to seek a district seat and proposed passing a law prohibiting individuals from simultaneously holding both of these offices.

+In August 1994, amid the campaign, Roland Burris (the attorney general of Illinois) filed a state lawsuit against Morris and the Lincoln Legal Foundation alleging inconsistencies in the foundation's accounting of its finances.
+Morris publicly claimed innosence, and argued that the lawsuit was merely intended to hurt his candidacy.
+However, allegations Morris had previously been ousted from a leadership role at another organization (the Mid-America Legal Foundation) due to allegations of excessive expenditures of its funds on luxuries such as offices and travel.
+Morris asserted that allegations of wrongdoing at either organizations were unture.

 Stroger won by a more than 25-point margin over Republican Joe Morris.
 He also defeated Harold Washington Party nominee Aloysius Majerczyk and Populist Party nominee Jerome Carter.

 Cook County Board of Commissioners

 The 1994 Cook County Board of Commissioners election saw all seventeen seats of the Cook County Board of Commissioners up for election to four-year terms.

 This was the first for the Cook County Board of Commissioners conducted with individual districts, as previous elections had been conducted through two sets of at-large elections (one for ten seats from the city of Chicago and another for seven seats from suburban Cook County).

 Six of those elected were new to the Cook County Board of Commissioners.

 The number of commissioners each party held remained unchanged.